flashcordon/big-history/Galaxies.md

 ## The First Reionization Epoch Spectroscopic COmplete Survey (FRESCO)

 - champs GOODS-N et GOODS-S
+- The highly-incomplete spectroscopic information at z>6 means that we lack physical understanding of the processes driving early galaxy assembly.
+To date, less than 1% of known galaxies in the epoch of reionization at z>6 have confirmed redshifts
+- FRESCO exploits JWST's remarkable new spectroscopic capabilities to remedy this situation in a maximally-efficient way.
+By obtaining 2 hr deep NIRCam/grism observations with just the F444W filter, FRESCO will yield redshifts over a wide redshift range for a complete sample of ~330 z~7-9 galaxies, as well as ~1200 z~5-6.5 galaxies, in the Deep CANDELS areas of the GOODS-S and GOODS-N fields.

 # Un spectre d'exoplanète avec le JWST